denis-kosolapov/Python/Save_weights_of_NN/ReadME.md

-Saving neural network weights to CSV tables and MySQL database.
+Saving and loading neural network weights into CSV tables and MySQL database.